 The short version: I did it the old-fashioned way.
 I sent out my first query when I was sixteen and signed with my first agent when I was twenty-two.
 There was a lot of hard work, a lot of rejection, and a lot of Stubbornly Refusing to Quit.
 I went to school, went to university and worked different jobs, but right through it all, I wrote and tried submitting what I wrote.
-I tried with several different stories, most of which will never (thankfully) see the light of day.
+I tried querying with several different novels, most of which will never (thankfully) see the light of day.
 Eventually I wrote the right story at the right time, and the right agent loved it, and the right editor bought it.

 QUESTIONS ABOUT THE LOST GIRL

 How did you come up with the idea for THE LOST GIRL?